romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ## Outline

 We can break down the problem statement into multiple mini problems.
-Doing so will ensure proper planning and execution of each step, while remaining focused on what we want at the end of this project:
+Doing so will ensure proper planning and execution of each step, while remaining focused on what we want to achieve at the end of this project:

 1. PDF exploration of different bank statements
 2. Write a script that automatically extracts and stores transactions from parsed PDF files